|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-There are countless versions of mango pickle (aam ka achaar) in India with each region having its own host of recipes.
-This one is from the northern state of Uttar Pradesh and is often eaten with stuffed parathas (Indian bread) and yogurt.
+This version of mango pickles (aam ka achaar) is from the northern state of Uttar Pradesh and is often eaten with stuffed parathas bread and yogurt.

 One of the seeds listed in this recipe is kalonji or nigella seeds.
 This little black spice brings a unique flavor to a dish as well as many health benefits (see below after the directions to this recipe).

-There is some advanced prep needed for this recipe—you will need a sterilized 1-quart glass pickling jar on hand and be prepared to wait about 3 weeks until the pickled mangoes are ready to eat.
-But you will see that it is worth it!
+There is some advanced prep needed for this recipe—you will need a sterilized 1-quart glass pickling jar on hand and be prepared to wait about 3 weeks until the pickled mangoes are ready to eat, but you will see that it is well worth it!

 - 1 cup sea salt